CodecademyCommunity/codecademy-discord-bot/CONTRIBUTING.md

 ```
 $ git push origin --delete NameOfTheBranch
 ```
 3. Now delete the branch *locally* (remember, you cloned the remote repo to your machine.
-That means there are effectively different):
+That means they are effectively different):
 ```
 $ git branch -d NameOfTheBranch
 ```